 • Discover the spooky secrets of Sin City on a ghost walking tour of creepy Vegas.

-• If fast cars are your thing, test out a Ferrari, Lamborghini or Corvette on the race track, or just choose one car to test drive like a Porsche.
-Or check out the fastest indoor kart racing in America.
+• If fast cars are your thing, test out a Ferrari, Lamborghini and Corvette on the race track, or just choose one car to test drive like a Porsche.
+Or check out the fastest indoor go-kart racing in America.

 • The Mob Museum is housed in a historic building that was once a courthouse and post office.

 • It’s a good idea to plan your visit the wacky Neon Museum in the early evening as some of the signs get lit up.